-- Cysts associated with impacted teeth can very often be treated with curettage of the cyst and removal associated tooth
+- Cysts associated with impacted teeth can very often be treated by scraping the cyst and removing the associated tooth

-- Jaw tumors such as ameloblastoma or myxoma require a more aggressive approach with surgical resection of the jaw to ensure complete removal and minimize chance of recurrence
+- Jaw tumors like ameloblastoma or myxoma require a more aggressive approach with surgical resection of the jaw to ensure complete removal and minimize chance of recurrence

-- Other less aggressive tumors such as fibro-osseous tumors and giant cell lesions can often be treated with removal and preservation of the surrounding jaw and facial bone structure
+- Other less aggressive tumors like fibro-osseous tumors and giant cell lesions can often be treated with removal and preservation of the surrounding jaw and facial bone structure

 Some jaw tumors can be associated with systemic conditions, including: